thwill1000/mmb4l/README.md

 ### OPEN

-_WARNING! at the time of writing (for alpha 4) MMB4L serial communications are a still a work in progress and as a result a bit slow and flakey._
+_WARNING!
+MMB4L serial communications are still very much a work in progress and are known to be unnecessarily slow and flakey._

 `OPEN comspec$ AS [#]fnbr`